Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: A simple 8-approximation algorithm via LP-rounding

 We claim that $\Pc$ has half-integral extreme points.
 The easiest way to see this is to note that any extreme point of $\Pc$ is defined by a linearly independent system of tight constraints comprising some $v(S)=r(S)$ equalities corresponding to a laminar set system, and some $v(F'_j)=\frac{1}{2}$ and $v(G_j)=1$ equalities.
 The constraint matrix of this system thus corresponds to equations coming from two laminar set systems; such a matrix is known to be totally unimodular, and hence the vector $v$ satisfying this system must be a half-integral solution.
-(An alternate proof of half-integrality of $\Pc$ based on the integrality of the intersection of two submodular polyhedra, is sketched in Appendix~\ref{append-halfinteg}.)
+(Appendix~\ref{append-halfinteg} gives another proof {based on the integrality of the intersection of two submodular polyhedra.)}